Stewart MacPherson (broadcaster): Biography

 After the end of the war, MacPherson became a host on such radio programmes as In Town Tonight, Ignorance Is Bliss (a BBC adaptation of the American show It Pays to Be Ignorant), Down Your Way, and Twenty Questions, as well as commentating on a wide range of sports including tennis, cricket, golf, the Boat Race, and the 1948 Olympic Games.
 A freelance broadcaster, he also took some of his shows on tour in theatres, judged beauty competitions, appeared in advertisements, and wrote popular newspaper columns.
 He compered three Royal Variety Performances, published an autobiography, The Mike and I, and in 1949 was voted by Daily Mail readers as "Voice of the Year".

 In 1951, after accepting an invitation from the King to present his final programme of Twenty Questions from Buckingham Palace, MacPherson and his family returned to Canada.
 Encouraged by Ed Murrow, he took a job at radio station WCCO in Minneapolis.
 When WCCO was sold by CBS in 1960, MacPherson declined a move to Los Angeles, and instead moved back to Winnipeg.
 There, he worked in television at CJAY-TV, as a newsreader, political reporter, and talk show host.
 He also made occasional return visits to Britain, recalling his memories of the war years.

 MacPherson retired from broadcasting in 1974.
 He was inducted to the Canadian Association of Broadcasters Hall of Fame in 1989.
-He died in Winnipeg in 1995, aged 86.
+He died in Winnipeg in 1995, aged 86 and is buried at Elmwood Cemetery.